Neats29/neats29.github.io/source/start-here/index.md

     alt="Anita Amini">
 </img>

-My name is Anita Amini and I’m a Software Developer.
-I love to learn and figure stuff out.
-Information Distillery is my online home, where I take information on interesting topics and my personal experiences and distil them to blog posts.
-If you are interested in being updated about new posts, please [subscribe](/subscribe).
+My name is Anita Amini and I’m a Software Developer in London.
+I love learning, climbing and deep conversations.

+I was born in Iran, but my family and I moved to London when I was 10.
+I ended up studying Pharmaceutical Science at University, because as any Asian kid knows, there is an expectation to study medicine or a branch of it.
+When I graduated, I started working in clinical trials but I didn't see a future in it.
+I finally started learning to code in my free time, which led to attending the [Founders & Coders](https://www.foundersandcoders.com/) bootcamp, radically changing my life.
+Now my dad wants to know how to learn to code!

+Learning to code has shown me how life-changing access to the right information can be.
+Above all, the thing that brings me the most joy, is the __experience of learning__.
+What I love doing, is to take what I learn and distill it down to the fundamentals so that others can gain an understanding in a fraction of the time.
+This is why Information Distillery was born.

+If you are interested in hearing more from me, please [subscribe](/subscribe).

  <!-- Mailchimp Signup Form -->
  <div>